Passing a GitLab CI Job For a Failing Script

 and the job succeeds.

-This is a good solution for cases where the script command will only fail with
+This is a good solution for cases where the script command only fails with one

-one specific exit code.
-If there are multiple possible exit codes, then this
+specific exit code.
+If there are multiple possible exit codes, then this could

-if any accessibility errors are found (what we're testing for), but will
+any accessibility errors are found (what's tested for), but exits with 1

-The technique above can be taken a step further by adding logic to specifically
+The preceding technique can be taken a step further by adding logic to

-check the exit code from the previous command and take the appropriate action,
+specifically check the exit code from the previous command and take the

 :